TKJElectronics/Balanduino/Firmware/libraries/README.md

 			* boards.txt
 	* libraries/
 		* USB\_Host\_Shield\_20/
 		* KalmanFilter/

-For more information send me an email at <kristianl@tkjelectronics.dk>.
+For more information send us an email at <mail@tkjelectronics.com>.